Jackcomputers-app/pychat/README.md

 The default directory has the SSL version of pychat running.

-This will not run locally if you would like to run locally use the http pychat version located in the http pychat folder.
+The SSL version is not intended to run locally.
+If you are looking to run localy run use the http pychat version.

 Ensure you have Python3 installed on your machine